Online Learning & Discovery

-Stanford Department of Emergency Medicine in partnership with Digital Medic offers a series of educational video discussing the most common COVID-19 questions and answers.
+Stanford Department of Emergency Medicine in partnership with Next Door Solutions offers a series of educational video discussing the most common COVID-19 questions and answers.

-The series also explores topics in intimate partner violence and how incidents may be impacted by COVID-19 pandemic conditions.
+A second series explores topics in intimate partner violence and how incidents may be impacted by COVID-19 pandemic conditions.

 Myths & Misinformation

 Viral Facts is a regular series presented by DigitalMedic featuring our Stanford Emergency Medicine faculty, dedicated to quickly and credibly answering common COVID-19 questions.